Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography

 By contrast, when only $H_0$ is treated as piecewise-constant while $\Omega_m$, $M$, and $r_d$ are kept global, the oscillation is strongly suppressed and the resulting $H_0(z)$ is consistent with a nearly constant value.
-Combining this with the restricted configurations in which $H_0$ plus a single additional parameter are treated as piecewise-constant, we find that all these partial piecewise-constant models yield Fourier amplitudes that remain below the $1\sigma$ level.
-This indicates that a baseline-like oscillatory behaviour re-emerges only when the full set $\{H_0,\Omega_m,M,r_d\}$ is allowed to vary between bins.
+Combining this with the restricted configurations in which $H_0$ plus a single additional parameter are treated as piecewise-constant, we find that all these partial piecewise constant models yield Fourier amplitudes that remain below the $1\sigma$ level.
+This indicates that a baselinelike oscillatory behavior reemerges only when the full set $\{H_0,\Omega_m,M,r_d\}$ is allowed to vary between bins.

-When either $M$ or $r_d$ is also treated as bin-dependent, the Fourier amplitudes become slightly larger than in the $H_0,\Omega_m$ configuration.
+When either $M$ or $r_d$ is also treated as bin dependent, the Fourier amplitudes become slightly larger than in the $H_0,\Omega_m$ configuration.
 This is consistent with the expectation that the $H_0$--$M$ and $H_0$--$r_d$ degeneracies are more strongly correlated with $H_0$.
 However, given the current uncertainties on the amplitudes, these results should be regarded as suggestive rather than as a robust quantitative ranking.

 Overall, this comparison is consistent with interpreting the oscillatory feature as being driven by the available parameter freedom along existing degeneracy directions, rather than as robust evidence for a genuine redshift evolution of the expansion rate.